 The TOF expansion takes place in an attractive potential created by the combination of an optical (Gaussian) and magnetic (harmonic) trap.
 Due to the small anharmonicity of the Gaussian potential, the position after TOF and the in-situ momentum are --- contrary to the expansion in a purely harmonic potential --- not exactly related by a single scaling factor independent of the final position.
 Nonetheless, since our experiments are performed in the limit where the atom cloud after TOF is much larger then in-situ, there exist a unique map of the final position to the in-situ momentum.
 During the expansion our two in-situ spin components occupy low- ($\ket{1}-\ket{3}$) and high- ($\ket{4}$) field seeking states respectively.
 For each of the two cases we obtain the momentum map separately by numerically solving the classical equations of motion in the resulting overall expansion potential.
 Here, the small difference in the expansion times ($T_\text{TOF}^\uparrow=\SI{9} {\ms}$ and $T_\text{TOF}^\downarrow=\SI{9.2}{\ms}$) due to the small delay of the two images are also taken into account (see Extended Data Fig.\,\ref{fig:imSeq}b).
-We obtain the effective expansion potential by adding (subtracting) the contribution of the magnetic trap to the optical potential for the high-field (low-field) seeking state.
-At the magnetic field of $B_\text{TOF} = \SI{750}{\gauss}$ that we use for expansion, their trap frequencies are given by $\omega_\text{opt} = 2\pi \times \SI{19.1 \pm 0.1}{\hertz}$ and $\omega_\text{mag} = 2\pi \times \SI{12.6 \pm 0.1}{\hertz}$ respectively.
-Together with the magnification of $m=7.4$ of our optical setups the solutions of the equations of motion allow us create two maps (one for each spin component) from camera pixels to momentum space in natural units of the in-situ harmonic oscillator $p_\text{HO} = \sqrt{\hbar m \omega_{r}}$.
+We obtain the overall expansion potential for the high-field (low-field) seeking states by adding (subtracting) the contribution of the magnetic trap to (from) the optical potential.
+At the magnetic field of $B_\text{TOF} = \SI{750}{\gauss}$ that we use for expansion, the trap frequencies are given by $\omega_\text{opt} = 2\pi \times \SI{19.1 \pm 0.1}{\hertz}$ and $\omega_\text{mag} = 2\pi \times \SI{12.6 \pm 0.1}{\hertz}$ respectively.
+Together with the magnification of $m=7.4$ of our optical setup, the solutions of the equations of motion allow us create two maps (one for each spin component) from camera pixels to momentum space in natural units of the in-situ harmonic oscillator $p_\text{HO} = \sqrt{\hbar m \omega_{r}}$.